- My experience as a “social seller”

 Key takeaway on LinkedIn content optimization

-In this article, we’ve looked at some of the signals used by LinkedIn machine-learning model to rank top comments.
+In this article, we’ve looked at some of the signals used by the LinkedIn machine-learning model to rank top comments.
 If those signals are applied to classify top comments they might also be used to rank onlineon LinkedIn – I argue.

 Of course, as LinkedIn AI-powered algorithm built on top of a vast knowledge graph, becomes smarter the more signals it might take into account.
 In fact, as pointed out by the LinkedIn engineering team, as of now there are thousands of signals taken into account to personalize the feed and a hundred features used for online ranking.